ThomasLastName/quality-of-life/README.md

 ---

+# Documentation
+Boy, I sure hope to write some!

+---

 # Usage
 That's up to you!
 However, please credit me with a comment along the lines of `# ~~~ Tom wrote these; maintained at https://github.com/ThomasLastName/quality_of_life` in your code, if you use these!